Rana-lab279/Data-analysis-/README.md

 ### Key Limitations to Consider

    - Not all countries had consistent data across all 24 years.
-And not all countries were included in the analysis
+And not all countries were included in the original file
    - Missing information such as population at risk may prevent performing other types of analysis.

    - Variation in case reporting standards across countries and time periods